willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ![XOR with non linear decision boundary](media/images/xor-boundaries.pdf){#fig:xor-non-linear-decision-boundary}

+To solve the XOR problem we can construct individual perceptrons that simulate Boolean functions and then use the XOR propositional decomposition ($p \oplus q = (p \lor q) \land \lnot (p \land q)$) to construct a network that implements XOR, but this solution negates the main benefit of using a learning algorithm in the first place: we want the machine to form a solution.

 Perceptrons can be used to learn a non linear decision boundary in two ways.
 The first technique is to replace the dot product with a *kernel*, a function with properties similar to that of the dot product.
 Use of a kernel as a replacement